runziggurat/zcash/src/tools/crawler/README.md

             If present, start an RPC server at the specified address

     -s, --seed-addrs <SEED_ADDRS>...
-            The initial addresses to connect to (can be used multiple times)
+            A list of initial standalone IP addresses and/or DNS servers to connect to

     -V, --version
             Print version information